(10 points)

 Create an XML Document auctions-xsd.xml for the XML Schema auctions.xsd.
 The XML Document should satisfy the following criteria:

-• Create for each product at least one bid element.
+product elements (child of products).product at least one bid element.

 xmllint --schema auctions.xsd auctions-xsd.xml